Large Star/Rose Extra Dimension with Small Leaves/Petals: Introduction

 \section{Introduction}

 The large gauge hierarchy between the 4D Planck scale,

-where $G_N^{(4)}$ is the 4D gravitational Newton constant, and the measured Higgs boson mass $m_h \simeq 125 \ \mathrm{GeV}$, is one of the internal puzzles of the Standard Model (SM) of particle physics \cite{Donoghue2014} when coupled to gravity.
-If the Higgs boson is described by an elementary scalar field which is not protected by a symmetry, the radiative corrections to $m^2_h$ are quadratically sensitive to mass scales of new degrees of freedom.
-Such degrees of freedom are expected at least at scales where gravitational self interactions become strong, which is the 4D Planck scale $\Lambda_P^{(4)}$ in the usual setup.
-Then the measured $m_h$ implies an incredible fine tuning between the Higgs boson bare mass and the radiative corrections: this is the naturalness problem of the Higgs boson mass due to the large hierarchy between the 4D Planck scale $\Lambda_P^{(4)}$ and the ElectroWeak (EW) scale (usually called the gauge hierarchy problem) \cite{Wilson:1970ag,Susskind:1978ms,tHooft:1979rat}.
-A possibility to solve this issue is to embed the SM into a theory where the true Planck scale, i.e. the scale where gravitational self interactions become strong and new degrees of freedom are expected, is in the $1-10$ TeV range.
-However, this does not solve the question how a UltraViolet (UV) completion of quantum gravity is achieved.
+where $G_N^{(4)}$ is the 4D gravitational Newton constant, and the electroweak (EW) scale $\Lambda_{EW} \sim 100$~GeV questions the naturalness of the discovered light Higgs boson of the standard model (SM) of particle physics coupled to gravity \cite{Wilson:1970ag,Susskind:1978ms,tHooft:1979rat}.
+This gauge hierarchy problem has motivated many beyond the SM-scenarios for the last decades.
+A possibility to solve this issue is to embed the SM into a theory where the true gravity scale, i.e. the scale where gravitational self-interactions become strong and new degrees of freedom are expected, is not at the 4D Planck scale but in the $1-10$~TeV range.
+However, this does not solve the question of how an ultraviolet (UV) completion of quantum gravity is achieved.\\